-The kids have all the trick or treat candy to look forward to this Halloween. but unless you are a big fan of Dum Dums and Milky Ways, you are kinda out of luck.
-UNLESS…you’ve got some fun little Halloween beverages up your witchy sleeve!
-I think you will happily let the kiddos indulge in their Smarties, while you sit back and enjoy this Cherry Black Widow Martini.
-And, I’ve joined forces with some other creative evil geniuses to give you several more ghastly concoctions.
-Check them out at the end of the post.
+The kids have all the trick-or-treat candy to look forward to this Halloween. but unless you are a big fan of Dum Dums and Milky Ways, you are a bit out of luck.
+THAT IS UNLESS…you’ve got some fun little Halloween cocktails up your witchy sleeve!
+I think you will happily let the kiddos indulge in their Smarties while you sit back and enjoy this Cherry Black Widow Martini.

-These Black Widow Martini, complete with ‘blood’ dripping down the side may just be my most favorite Halloween drink concoction to date.
+These Black Widow Martini, complete with ‘blood’ dripping down the side may just be my most favorite creative Halloween cocktail to date.

 I did try a charcoal capsule and it did turn the martini black, but there was some sediment leftover in the glass that I didn’t love.
 But, if you’d rather go that route, it definitely works.

 And, by thickening a little bit of the syrup, I was able to get a slow drip of ‘blood’ down the side…definitely adding to the ghastly effect.